learn-co-curriculum/FlatironGO/README.md

 # Contents

-Note: Feel free to jump right to the augmented reality section to get this up and running in your own project.
+Note: Feel free to jump right to the augmented reality section--the setting up the database and map view is not required for that section.

 ### Setting up our database and our map view: